-LA Judge Puts Brakes on Trump Travel Ban
+DHS Agents Ignoring Halt On Trump Travel Ban, Lawyer Says

-LOS ANGELES (CN) – A federal judge in Los Angeles on Wednesday granted a preliminary injunction against President Donald Trump’s executive order barring entry into the United States by travelers from seven majority-Muslim nations.
+LOS ANGELES (CN) – An attorney representing over 200 people fleeing war-torn Yemen says despite an LA federal judge’s order Tuesday lifting part of President Donald Trump’s executive order barring entry into the United States by travelers from seven majority-Muslim nations, Homeland Security agents refuse to let her clients board U.S.-bound planes.

 U.S. District Judge Andre Birotte issued the order after 28 U.S. citizens filed an emergency motion to bring Yemeni-born residents fleeing the war-torn country to Los Angeles International Airport on valid immigrant visas.
 Trump signed an executive order barring entry from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen this past weekend.